-For graduates, there is a diverse range of prospective careers including diplomacy, working in governmental organisations, working in international institutions such as the European Union, NATO or the United Nations, translation and interpreting, teaching and research, journalism, finance, marketing and international business.
+For graduates, there is a diverse range of prospective careers including academia, diplomacy, working in governmental organisations, working in international institutions such as the European Union, NATO or the United Nations, translation and interpreting, teaching and research, journalism, finance, marketing and international business.

 Students’ Skills, Employability and the Teaching of European Studies: Challenges and Opportunities